muccg/rdrf/docs/gui.rst

 Rdrf
 ----
 The main admin interface for RDRF.
-Add or edit objects here to create new :ref:`registrys` and define the :ref:`forms`, :ref:`sections` and :ref:`Common Data Elements <cdes>` they use.
+Add or edit objects here to create new :ref:`registries` and define the :ref:`forms`, :ref:`sections` and :ref:`Common Data Elements <cdes>` they use.

 .. _savedqueries: